flyway/flywaydb.org/documentation/getstarted/firststeps/commandline.md

 ## Summary

 In this brief tutorial we saw how to:
-- install the Flyway Command-line tool
+- install the Flyway Command-line tool and Spawn
-- configure it so it can talk to our database
+- configure it so it can talk to our Spawn database
 - write our first couple of migrations

 These migrations were then successfully found and executed.